slimphp/Slim/docs/logging.markdown

     $log->error();
     $log->fatal();

 Each Log instance method accepts one required argument.
-The argument is usually a string, but the argument may also be anything that responds to `__toString()`.
-The argument will be passed to the LogWriter.
+The argument is usually a string, but the argument may also be anything that implements `__toString()`.
+The argument will be passed to the log writer.

-The Slim application's Log object will always be available in the application's Environment settings with key **slim.log**.
+The Slim application's Log object will always be available in the application's environment settings with key **slim.log**.
 This is helpful if you need to fetch a reference to the Log object in middleware.

 ## Log Writers ##

-Every Log instance has a LogWriter instance.
-The LogWriter is responsible for sending the logged message to the appropriate output location (e.g. STDERR, a log file, a remote web service, Twitter, or a database).
-Out of the box, Slim's Log object has an instance of `LogFileWriter` which directs output to the resource referenced by the application Environment's **slim.errors** key.
-You may also define and use a custom LogWriter.
+Every Log instance has a log writer.
+The log writer is responsible for sending a logged message to the appropriate output (e.g. STDERR, a log file, a remote web service, Twitter, or a database).
+Out of the box, Slim's Log object has an instance of `Slim_LogFileWriter` that directs output to the resource referenced by the application environment's **slim.errors** key.
+You may also define and use a custom log writer.

 ### Custom Log Writer ###

-A custom LogWriter must implement the following public interface:
+A custom log writer must implement the following public interface:

-    class MyLogWriter {
+        public function write( mixed $message );

-        public function write( mixed $message ) {
+You must tell the Slim application's Log instance to use your writer.
+You can do so in your application's settings during instantiation like this:

-            //Do something...
+    $app = new Slim(array(
-        }
+        'log.writer' => new MyCustomLogWriter()
-    }
+    ));

-Next, you must tell the Slim application's Log instance to use your writer.
-I recommend you do this with middleware like this:
+You may also set a custom log writer with middleware like this:

     class CustomLogWriterMiddleware {
         protected $app;